-Pint of Science aims to deliver interesting and relevant talks on the latest science research in an accessible format to the public – mainly in the pub!
-We want to provide a platform which allows people to discuss research with the people who carry it out - no prior knowledge of the subject is required.
+Pint of Science aims to deliver interesting and relevant talks on the latest science research to the public – in cafes, pubs and bars!
+We want to provide a platform which allows people to discuss research with the people who carry it out, no prior knowledge of the subject is required.
 It is run mainly by volunteers and was established by a community of postgraduate and postdoctoral researchers in 2012.
-The main festival takes place annually over three days in the month of May simultaneously in pubs across the world.
+The main festival takes place annually over three days in the month of May simultaneously across the world.

 Our events fall into the following topics:

 - Beautiful Mind - neuroscience, psychology and psychiatry

 - Atoms to Galaxies - physics, chemistry, maths, astronomy